Table of Contents

 Before you begin

-How to display a model at the annotation location
+How to display models at annotation positions

-Unity annotation location
+Unity annotation position

-2. Add GLTF model resources
+2. Add gltf model resources

 Add model resources in sampleAssets within miniprogram/components/sample-easyar-mega/index.ts.